ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 Spawn lab 1's network structure using terraform and setup DNScat2 inside terraform.

 >[!Tip]
-> Ubuntu acts as server and kali acts as client
+> Ubuntu acts as server and kali acts as client.
 > You are not required to use any real domain name for the scope of this task

 Installation steps are present in github's [official repo](https://github.com/iagox86/dnscat2).
 It is recommended to install the tool on server (ubuntu) first followed by client (kali).